vmware/weathervane/CONTRIBUTING.md

 ## Developer Documentation

 Documentation for developers interested in working on Weathervane can be found in the [docs](docs) directory.
 These docs are thin on content at this time.
 If there is something you need to know that is not covered, please open an issue, using the conventions in [ISSUES.md](ISSUES.md).

+## Contribution Testing

+Weathervane is a complex project with a large number of interacting components.
+While we encourage the addition of unit tests, a complete regression test requires that changes be tested with complete runs of the benchmark in multiple configurations.
+As a result, we require that contributors provide the output from one or more runs that demonstrate the contribution in action.
+This output must be from runs performed at logLevel 3 in order to contain sufficient information.
+We will work with contributors to determine what types of runs are needed.
+We will review this information, as well as reviewing the code, as the first step in deciding whether to accept a pull request.

+In addition to contributor-provided output, the project team has created a set of regression tests that we will use to test for both bugs and performance changes before any contribution is merged into the master branch.
+Depending on the scope of the change, we will select the appropriate subset of these tests to run against a submitted pull request.
+We will run these tests after reviewing the code and contributor-provided output.
+In some cases a contribution may work only in an environment or with a piece of software that is unavailable to the project team.
+In that case we may request output from additional runs to ensure quality before accepting the change.

 ## Contribution Flow